apache/jackrabbit-site/src/site/markdown/status/board-report-2022-06.md

 Community changes, past quarter:

-- Felix Meschberger was removed from the PMC on 2022-01-10
-- Tobias Bocanegra was removed from the PMC on 2022-02-11
-- Jose Andrés Cordero was added to the PMC on 2022-02-22
+- No new PMC members.
+Last addition was Jose Andrés Cordero on 2022-02-22.
-- Felix Meschberger was removed as committer on 2022-01-10
-- Tobias Bocanegra was removed as committer on 2022-02-11
-- Jose Andrés Cordero was added as committer on 2022-02-22
+- No new committers.
+Last addition was Jose Andrés Cordero on 2022-02-22.

 ## Project Activity:
 Apache Jackrabbit Oak receives most attention nowadays.
 All maintenance branches and the main development branch are continuously seeing moderate to high activity.

-We continue making regular feature releases of Jackrabbit Oak.
-The most recent release was Jackrabbit Oak 1.42.0 made available on January 12th.

 Apache Jackrabbit itself is mostly in maintenance mode with most of the work going into bug fixing and tooling.
 New features are mainly driven by dependencies from Jackrabbit Oak.

-Impact of the Log4j vulnerability on Jackrabbit modules was moderate.
-Only vault-cli used Log4j for logging.
-With JCRVLT-573 this module now also switched to logback and there is no more dependency on Log4j.
-As precaution even some transitive test dependencies on Log4j have been excluded (OAK-9639 and OAK-9645).
+The team decided to drop support for maintenance branches of Jackrabbit 2.14 and Jackrabbit Oak 1.6.
+Announcement messages have been sent out to users to inform them about respective upgrade paths.

 ## Community Health:
 The project is healthy with a continuous stream of traffic mostly on